poldi2015/chat-app/README.md

 The Frontend Web Application is based on the Bootstrap Snippet "Simple Chat" by pablocorezzola: https://bootsnipp.com/snippets/y8e4W

+The cat image is from Ralf Designs on Pixabay.

 ## Contact

 * Bernd Haberstumpf <poldi@thatswing.de>